SanjaySodani/json_editor_flutter/README.md

 ## Using [JsonEditor](https://pub.dev/packages/json_editor_flutter)

-JSON can be edited in two ways, UI editor or text editor.
+JSON can be edited in two ways, Tree editor or text editor.
 You can disable either of them.

-When UI editor is active, you can disable adding/deleting keys by using [enableMoreOptions] and can disable key editing by using [enableKeyEdit].
+When UI editor is active, you can disable adding/deleting keys by using `enableMoreOptions`.
+Editing keys and values can also be disabled by using `enableKeyEdit` and `enableValueEdit`.

-When text editor is active, it will simply ignore [enableKeyEdit] and [enableMoreOptions].
+When text editor is active, it will simply ignore `enableMoreOptions`, `enableKeyEdit` and `enableValueEdit`.

-[duration] is the debounce time for [onChanged] function.
+`duration` is the debounce time for `onChanged` function.
 Defaults to 500 milliseconds.

-[editors] is the supported list of editors.
+`editors` is the supported list of editors.
 First element will be used as default editor.
-Defaults to `[Editors.tree, Editors.text]`.
+Defaults to [Editors.tree, Editors.text].

 ## Example
 ```dart